phac-nml/snvphyl-galaxy/docs/user/parameters.md

 ##Density Threshold

 The SNV density threshold parameter defines the absolute number of SNVs required, within the window size indicated by the window size parameter described below, for a region to be flagged as high density.
 As a result, decreasing the density threshold will result in stricter filtering; increasing the proportion of the genome being flagged as high density.
+The density regions are calculated independently for each isolate genome in a given SNVPhyl run.

 ![density_threshold][]